 The Zendesk Plugin will add a new ticket to your Zendesk Support queue each time someone submits your form.
 Sometimes, when emails are forwarded directly to Zendesk without the plugin, they may be flagged as "automatically generated" and blocked.
 This plugin will ensure they're reliably delivered and added to your queue.
 In addition, using the special named inputs below, you can customize the ticket.

 Before using the Zendesk Plugin you must create a form to collect support requests.
-Any HTML form will work, as long as it contains a "_replyto" or "email" input.
+Any HTML form will work, as long as it contains an "email" input.
 In addition, there are a few special named inputs you can use to customize the Zendesk ticket.

 Your form can contain an "email" named input.
 To take advantage of built-in browser validation, set the input type to "email".